mendix/docs/content/refguide/java-actions.md

 {{% alert type="info" %}}

-Each Java action, defined in the modeler, corresponds with a file <name of Java action>.java in subdirectory javasource/<module name>/actions of the project directory.
+Each Java action, defined in the modeler, corresponds with a file &lt;name of Java action&gt;.java in subdirectory javasource/&lt;module name&gt;/actions of the project directory.

 The skeletons of these .java files are generated automatically when you deploy for Eclipse (in the Project menu).
 For more information about creating the Java code in these files see [Java Programming](java-programming).